Love one another

 The room is small and the hour is late.
 A borrowed table, the remains of a meal, thirteen men in the lamplight, and one of them about to be handed over to the dark.
 Jesus knows what the next hours hold, the betrayal already walking toward Him, the cross already cut and waiting.
 And out of all He could say in the little time He has left, He gathers everything into a single sentence His friends can carry the rest of their lives.
 This is my commandment, He tells them, that you love one another.
 Then He adds the part that takes the breath away, the measure that turns a kind instruction into something staggering: even as I have loved you.
 Not love as far as is comfortable.
 Not love the deserving.
 Love the way I am about to love you, all the way down to a cross.
 Decades later, an old man who had been in that room cannot get over it.
 If God loved us like that, John writes, then we too ought to love one another.
 The reconnection to a people does not begin where you might expect.
 It begins here, with a command, and its measure is a Savior who loved His own to the end.

 You may be waiting to find the right people before you risk loving again, the community without sharp edges, the friends who will not let you down.
+Jesus reverses the order.
 Hear where Jesus actually starts.
-He does not say, first locate worthy people, then love them.
-He lays a command on you, and He fixes its measure not to their worth but to His own love for you: love one another, even as I have loved you.
+He does not say first locate the worthy and then love them; He lays a command on you and fixes its measure not to their worth but to His own love for you, even as I have loved you.
 That measure is steep, steeper than any of us can manage on our own.
-But it is also strangely freeing, because it lifts the whole weight off the question of whether others have earned it.
+That steepness is also a strange freedom, for it lifts the whole weight off the question of whether anyone has earned it.
 You do not love because the people are safe enough or good enough.
 You love because you were first loved like that, at a cost you will never finish counting.
 Let the love you received in the upper room become the love you extend, slowly, even toward the ones who make it hard.
 This is the badge Jesus said the watching world would read.
 Not your rightness.
-Your love.